 on unknown rootstock, but possibly standard seedling

 1997 - Prairie Spys.
-That's what we were told they were when we planted them about 40 years ago.
+That's what we were told they were when we planted them more than 40 years ago.
 So that's what they were for all those years.
 Our large, standard, venerable, reliable (sort of) much appreciated PS apple trees, #'s 1, 2, and 3.
 They were the only apples we had other than wild ones for many years.
 Then not too long ago I discovered that our trees were not what is called a Prairie Spy.
 We had never seen nor tasted a Prairie Spy apple so had no reason up to then to question the variety name.
 I didn't know what ours were (since then decided they are Beacons) but they were, and are, the top bananas in my orchard, and not just because of their age.
 The photo above is of two of the trees in full bloom (2005); the top photo in the snow shows the three trees in 2004.
 They are no longer that large, the tree by the windmill is gone, and many other trees have joined in to provide our apples, but the two remaining originals are still my favorites.